EmuDeck/emudeck.github.io/docs/emulators/steamos/ryujinx.md

 ### How to Manage DLC and Updates
 [Back to the Top](#ryujinx-table-of-contents)

-**IMPORTANT:** Do not keep your DLC and Update Files in the ROM folder.
+**IMPORTANT:** Do not keep your DLC and Update Files in the `Emulation/roms/switch` folder.
 Steam ROM Manager will try to parse them and the Steam shortcuts created will not work.

 1. Place updates and DLC files in `Emulation/storage/ryujinx/patchesAndDlc`
+    * It's recommended that you place your DLC and Updates directly in this folder.
+However, you can create any folder for Ryujinx DLC and Updates as long as it is not `Emulation/roms/switch`
 2. Open Ryujinx, right click the ROM, and click `Manage Title Updates` or `Manage DLC`
     * <img src="https://user-images.githubusercontent.com/108900299/219142644-504c87d3-16a0-44a1-9a18-61c34439120e.png" height="300">
 3. Select `Add`, and navigate to `Emulation/storage/ryujinx/patchesAndDlc`, and select your Update or DLC